Rationality for subclasses of 321-avoiding permutations: Conclusion

 \begin{conjecture} A permutation class is strongly rational if and only if it is well-quasi-ordered and does not contain the class of $312$-avoiding permutations or any symmetry of it. \end{conjecture}

 {\bf Acknowledgements.} Significant inspiration for this research came from the work of Lozin~\cite{lozin:minimal-classes:}, who proved that while the class of bipartite inversion graphs (the inversion graphs of $321$-avoiding permutations) has unbounded clique-width, every proper subclass of this class has bounded clique-width.
-We are also grateful to Michael Engen and Jay Pantone for their numerous suggestions and corrections.
+We are also grateful to Michael Engen, Jay Pantone, and the referees for their numerous suggestions and corrections.